firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to execute parallel instructions using Batches with Dria, optimizing your workflow with concurrent processing.
+description: Learn how to execute multiple instructions concurrently using Batches and ParallelSingletonExecutor in Python with Dria.
 tags:
+- batches
 - parallel execution
+- asyncio
 - Dria
-- async programming
-- Batches
 - Python
 ---